knapovsky/notesheet/U2_-_Beautiful_Day_-_Chords.md

+---
+date: 2022-12-10 03:18:48.631729
+dateCreated: 2022-12-10 03:18:48.631729
+description: Notesheet
+editor: markdown
+slug: u2_-_beautiful_day_-_chords
+tags:
+- Notesheet
+- Chords
+title: U2 - Beautiful Day
+---

 ```
 [Intro]
 A   Bm   D    G    D   A
 A   Bm   D    G    D   A

 [Verse 1]
                A   Bm   D    G         D                     A
 The heart is a bloom           Shoots  up  through the stony ground
            A     Bm   D    G      D                      A
 There's no room               No  space  to rent in this town
               A     Bm   D    G          D                      A
 You're out of luck               And the reason that you had to care
                A     Bm   D    G                D          A
 The traffic is stuck             And you're not mo_ving anywhere
                   A         Bm      D    G               D              A
 You thought you'd found   a friend           To take you out  of  this  place
         A     Bm      D        G               D              A
 Someone you   could  lend    a hand         In return   for   grace